Response to Governor Newsom’s 2019-20 Budget Proposals for Early Childhood Programs

 - An increase of $26.8 million Proposition 98 funds to reflect full-year costs of 2,959 full-day State Preschool slots implemented during the 2018-19 fiscal year

-- A scant increase of $15 million in flexible vouchers for only 983 child care spaces
+- A scant increase of $15 million in flexible vouchers to cover increase costs (no additional children will be served).

 Governor Newsom’s budget proposals to support families: